 So what's best?

 You can see all my torches here, just click on the pictures for details, prices and links to customer reviews.
-Note that I will give you a tasty discount if you pay by EFT into our account to avoid the commission we're charged by the pay-portals who handle online payments – just let me know what you'd like and I'll send you an invoice with the discount and our bank details.
+Note that I will give you a tasty discount if you pay by EFT into our account to avoid the commissions we're charged if you "check out" from our website – just let me know what you'd like and I'll send you an invoice with the discount and our bank details.

-I have only one special request – if possible, please contact me by email or text.
+I have only one special request – if possible, please contact me by email or a WhatsApp text message.
 I love chatting but I find it easier to manage my time and avoid mistakes when I have everything in writing (I'm getting on in years!)
 But either way I'd love to hear from you – my email address is mark@torchguy.com and my Whatsapp/phone number is 084 537 4818.

 Talk soon!